 The hole which must be cut in the boat to fit this valve is 24mm ø, but to get the back nut inside the hull you’ll need to go in via the larger inflation valve aperture.
 So cut the PRV hole close to the inflation valve.
 Once loosely screwed together, the knurled outer housing can be tightened with some wrench or another.

-Not for the first time I will boldly speculate that the Austrian-made Semperit Forelle (‘trout’) was the first serious modern IK, designed in the 1960s from tough hypalon ‘rafting’ fabric.
+Not for the first time I will boldly speculate that the Austrian-made Semperit Forelle (‘trout’) or maybe the Dolphin before it, was the first serious modern IK, designed in the 1960s from tough hypalon ‘rafting’ fabric.
 Around the same time Sevylor released the PVC Tahiti watersofa in North America and maybe worldwide.
 I bet the Tahiti has outsold any Semperit 1000:1.
 I know which one I’d rather own.

 According to my measurements the Forelle 2 is 3.56m long, 70cm wide and weighs 10.5kg + seat.
 This guy says Semperit were last made in 1983 at which point (or soon after) Grabner (also Austrian) bought the rights.

 Grabner then got Gumotex, in Braclav just over the border (and behind the Iron Curtain, back then) to produce a cloned Forelle called the Grabner Fun (left), but made from Gumotex’s hypalon-like fabric called Nitrilon.
 Back in the 1980s I’m sure Commie Nitrilon would have been cheaper and probably as good as DuPont hypalon made in western Europe.
 The Fun was discontinued (or stock ran out) a few years ago.